phonedude/cs800-s26/assignments/Das/4/README.md

 - Compiling the LaTeX document
 - Downloading the final PDF
 - Scrolling through the literature review
-- Brief explanation of each research paper included in the review
+- Brief explanation of each included research paper